lokidoki102/tp/docs/DeveloperGuide.md

         - These three actions violates EstateEase's constraints against duplicate houses, person and incorrect format, hence making the `addressbook.json` corrupted.
         - The application should automatically detect this, and display an empty EstateEase.

+[//]: # (@@author redcolorbicycle)
+### Adding a house to a seller

+**Prerequisites:**
+- There is a seller by the name of "John Doe".
+- There is no seller by the name of "Lim Carl".
+- A Condominium with Street "Clementi Ave 2", no Block, Level "02", Unit Number 25, Postal Code 578578 and Price of 99999 does not currently exist in EstateEase.
+- A Condominium with Street "Clementi Ave 2", no Block, Level "05", Unit Number 25, Postal Code 578578 and Price of 99999 currently exists in EstateEase.

+1. **Adding the house to the seller**

+    1. **Test case:** ` addHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A level/02 unitNo/25 postal/578578 price/99999`
+       **Expected:** New house added!

+1. **Invalid house format**

+    1. **Test case:** ` addHouse n/John Doe type/Condominium Ave 2 blk/N/A level/02 unitNo/25 postal/578578 price/99999`
+       **Expected:** Invalid command format!

+    1. **Test case:** ` addHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A unitNo/25 postal/578578 price/99999`
+       **Expected:** Invalid command format!

+    1. **Test case:** ` addHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A level/02 postal/578578 price/99999`
+       **Expected:** Invalid command format!

+    1. **Test case:** ` addHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A level/02 unitNo/25 price/99999`
+       **Expected:** Invalid command format!

+1. **Invalid seller**

+    1. **Test case:** `addHouse n/Lim Carl type/Condominium street/Clementi Ave 2 blk/N/A level/02 unitNo/25 postal/578578 price/99999`
+       **Expected:** This Seller does not exist in EstateEase

+1. **House already exists**

+    1. **Test case:** `addHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A level/05 unitNo/25 postal/578578 price/99999`
+       **Expected:** This house already exists in EstateEase

+[//]: # (@@author redcolorbicycle)
+### Deleting a house from a seller

+**Prerequisites:**
+- There is a seller by the name of "John Doe".
+- There is a seller by the name of "Jovi Rato".
+- There is no seller by the name of "Lim Carl".
+- A Condominium with Street "Clementi Ave 2", no Block, Level "05", Unit Number 25, Postal Code 578578 and Price of 99999 does not currently exist in EstateEase.
+- A Condominium with Street "Clementi Ave 2", no Block, Level "02", Unit Number 25, Postal Code 578578 and Price of 99999 currently exists in EstateEase and is owned by John Doe.

+1. **Deleting the house from the seller**

+    1. **Test case:** ` deleteHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A level/02 unitNo/25 postal/578578 price/99999`
+       **Expected:** House deleted!

+1. **Deleting the house from the wrong seller**

+    1. **Test case:** ` deleteHouse n/Jovi Rato type/Condominium street/Clementi Ave 2 blk/N/A level/02 unitNo/25 postal/578578 price/99999`
+       **Expected:** This house does not belong to this seller!

+1. **House does not exist**

+    1. **Test case:** ` deleteHouse n/John Doe type/Condominium street/Clementi Ave 2 blk/N/A level/05 unitNo/25 postal/578578 price/99999`
+       **Expected:** This house does not exist in EstateEase

+1. **Invalid seller**

+    1. **Test case:** `addHouse n/Lim Carl type/Condominium street/Clementi Ave 2 blk/N/A level/02 unitNo/25 postal/578578 price/99999`
+       **Expected:** This Seller does not exist in EstateEase

 [//]: # (@@author zengzihui)
 ### Viewing a person